Alex427427427/obsidian_1/Art/Projects/Ocean Comic/2.0/Plot/Start (until the search).md

 "Once, he collapsed during lunch break.

 "When we tried to give him water, he yelled and fought to get away from us."

+The narrator looks at him pitifully.
 ### The Professor Landon I knew
 Narrator: "The Landon I knew remembered everything I said or did.
-The Landon I knew was always calm and collected.
+The Landon I knew never .
 The Landon I knew... loved the ocean."

 Landon, in a lecture: "The ocean moves because it has to.
 Temperature, salinity and gravity create a dance of pressures that push currents through the depths and across the surface.
 Earth's rotation deflects these currents via the Coriolis effect.
 The ocean floor drags on them.
 Wind sculpts surface currents into ever-changing patterns.
 The heavenly bodies pull the earth along an aggregate direction, now here, now there, forming the oceans of the world into an every-so-slightly oval shield of water which the earth revolves within, creating tides.

-"Satisfying in its simplicity, baffling in its chaos and unpredictability, this about wraps it up for the physics of currents.
+"Satisfying in its simplicity, baffling in its chaos and unpredictability, this account just about wraps it up for the physics of currents.
 As far as an undergraduate is concerned, this is the end of the story.

 "So why study oceanography?"